jaquith/cmp-integrations/docs-src/doc-home.md

 This framework presently uses polling, and expects a synchronous response from the `cmpFetchCurrentConsentDecision` method - patterns like callbacks and event listeners will be explored in subsequent iterations.

-So far, only the Opt-In pattern has been implemented and tested.

-Maintaining a map in JSON is not as good as a UI to organize tags.
+Maintaining a map in JSON is worse than a UI for mapping tags to groups.

 ----